-I have been getting a couple of requests on writing more on kitchen hacks and tricks that make our life easy so today I decided to share methods for storing the herbs and keeping them fresh.
-I am glad that you like my last article on kitchen hacks.
+I have been getting a couple of requests on writing more on kitchen hacks and tricks that make our life easy.
+I decided to share my personal techniques for storing mint or other herbs and keeping them fresh.
+For new readers check out my last article on kitchen hacks.

-It’s winter in Canada and I am always a laid back person when it comes to going out and buying the groceries every other day.
-I always buy groceries in bulk which save money and time.
-But there’s always a big frustration of keeping the vegetables fresh for a longer time.
-Especially when it comes to the herbs like cilantro, mint or dill.
+It’s winter in Canada and I feel real trouble when it comes to going out and buying groceries every other day.
+I prefer buying them in bulk which saves money and time.
+With this comes a real challenge of keeping them fresh for longer periods so that you don’t lose its taste.
+Especially with herbs like cilantro, mint or dill.
 If you don’t take care they can just wither away and lose its aroma and purpose.

-Over time the time I have tried different methods to store herbs for long-term and I love these 2 ways the most in keeping them fresh.
-You can keep them fresh for a couple of weeks with these methods.
-And if you like to know how I take pictures of my dishes and steps I have written about it here.
+Over time the time I have attempted different methods to store mint and settling my choice on these 2 styles.
+Here I have shown how to store mint but you can always extend this for other herbs too.
+With these methods, you can store mint and keep them fresh for a couple of weeks.
+And if you like to know how I take pictures of my foods you can find it here.

 So let me quickly introduce you to both of my favorite methods that are easy to follow and serves the purpose.

-Here I only store the leaves rather than taking care of the whole bunch with stems.
-The pros of it are its save space and quick to use as the stems are already plucked out.
-So let’s see how I do this.
+Here I only store mint leaves rather than taking care of the whole bunch with stems.
+Pros – Saves space and ready to use as the stems are already plucked out.

 Things needed – A storage container, kitchen paper towel sheet